s3yonsei/blocked_samples/README.md

 **Do not use "/usr" directory as --prefix, since the original glibc will be overwritten.**

-Recommended gcc version is lower or equal than 9.4.0.
+Recommended gcc version is lower or equal than 9.4.0 (we verified on 9.4.0).

 ```bash
 [Download glibc-2.30]